dels07/jendela360/readme.md

 ### .env settings
 - for quick start use sqlite as database
-- for chatapi please add required env variable, by registering on chat-api.com website
+- for chatapi please add required env variables, by registering on chat-api.com website
 - for smtp, I use mailtrap.io for testing